LIST: These Massachusetts Cities And Towns Have Issued Face Mask Mandates Or Advisories

 Belmont: Starting Aug.
 9, face masks are required in any indoor spaces open to the public including restaurants, bars, salons, places of worship, fitness centers and other businesses

-Cambridge: Urging residents to wear a mask “in situations where transmission is likely”
+Cambridge: Masks required in all city and municipal buildings beginning August 23.
+Urging residents to wear a mask “in situations where transmission is likely”

 Lexington: Effective Aug.
 18, masks will be required for people ages two and older at indoor businesses, houses of worship, and private spaces.
 The mandate will be reviewed again on Nov.
 5.